 LTD pays somewhere in the ballpark of 60-80% of your pre-disability wages.
 If you made $10k/month of gross income then you would get $6-8,000/month of gross income from the LTD insurance company.

 My policy has a maximum monthly payment of $10,000 per month.
 It’s important to take this into consideration because I am easily taking home $18,000 per month when I work full-time.
 Would I want to pay an extra $700/month for an individual supplemental policy to get a potential income of around half of my income?

 For the most part, the larger medical groups offer you fairly decent policies but a group policy will always be more barebones than an individual policy.

-The more specialised your work, the more likely that a group policy will fail you.
-In these circumstances a supplemental individual policy might make sense which could set you back at least $500/month.
+The more specialized your work, the more likely that a group policy will fail you.
+In these circumstances, a supplemental individual policy might make sense which could set you back at least $500/month.

 You can review the policy your job provides you with a disability broker and they will let you know what other riders you might need, usually for a free consultation.

 The things that cost the most are the things that are often left out or left as “vague” in workgroup policies.